nadang18/LoL-Statistic-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-> This box plot represents the statistics of all three epic jungle monsters and their number of capturements.
+> This box plot represents the statistics of all three epic jungle monsters and their number of captures.
 From here we can see that there exist at most 7 dragons in a normal duration of a game and 5 barons.
-This is followed by the median amount of capturements for dragon being 2, baron as 1, and herald as 0.
+This is followed by the median amount of captures for dragon being 2, baron as 1, and herald as 0.

 ## Bivariate Analysis
+Following this, we will perform bivariate analysis, information capturing two columns of data.
+We will now try and explore an interesting relationship between winning percentage and other factors of the game.

 <iframe
   src="assets/fig3.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+> Here we analyze the winning percentage of the game depending on what side of the map your team plays on.
+There exists a small difference between the red and blue sides where the  blue side exhibits more wins.
+Could this difference be due to random chance or are there underlying causes  that prove that one side is better?
+We will shortly explore a multitude of relationships in our research.

 <iframe
   src="assets/fig4.html"